rwilliams58/onnx/docs/Operators.md

 ### <a name="ResizeNearest"></a><a name="resizenearest">**<sub>experimental</sub> ResizeNearest**</a>

-  Resize the width and height dimensions: output_width = floor(input_width * width_scale),
+  ResizeNearest resizes the width and height dimensions: output_width = floor(input_width * width_scale),
   output_height = floor(input_height * height_scale).
   For example: